SAP/odata-vocabularies/docs/v2-annotations.md

             <li>If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value null, the service does not know whether the property can be updated.
 Semantically such a service is broken and the client should assume that the entity cannot be updated</li>
           </ul>
         </ul>

-        <br/>The same rules apply to the combination of deletable and deletable-path on entity sets and the combination of creatable and creatable-path on navigation properties.</td>
+The same rules apply to the combination of deletable and deletable-path on entity sets and the combination of creatable and creatable-path on navigation properties.</td>
     </tr>
     <tr>
       <td>